Mortgage Affordability: What Lenders Really Look At

 What is a mortgage affordability assessment?

-At its simplest, affordability starts with income multiples.
-Most high-street lenders will offer between 4 and 4.5 times your gross annual salary.
-On a salary of £50,000 that gives you a starting range of £200,000 to £225,000.
-Some specialist lenders and professional schemes go as high as 5.5x or even 6x for qualifying borrowers.
+The starting point is your income multiple.
+Most high-street lenders will lend between 4 and 4.5 times your gross annual salary, so a £50,000 salary points to an opening range of £200,000 to £225,000.
+Some specialist lenders and professional schemes go further, to 5.5x or even 6x, for borrowers who meet their criteria.

-However, the income multiple is only the ceiling.
-The lender then runs a full affordability model that factors in your monthly outgoings, existing debts, dependants, and living costs.
-Crucially, they also apply a stress test — typically adding 2 to 3 percentage points to the product rate or using a standard stressed rate of around 7 to 8 per cent.
-This ensures you could still meet repayments if rates rise significantly during your mortgage term.
+That multiple is really just the ceiling.
+From there the lender runs a full affordability model shaped by your monthly outgoings, any debts you already have, the number of dependants you support and your general living costs.
+Then comes the stress test.
+It usually adds 2 to 3 percentage points to the product rate, or works to a standard stressed rate of about 7 to 8 per cent.
+The point is to see whether you could still meet the payments if rates rose sharply partway through your term.

-At its simplest, affordability starts with income multiples.
-Most high-street lenders will offer between 4 and 4.5 times your gross annual salary.
-On a salary of £50,000 that gives you a starting range of £200,000 to £225,000.
-Some specialist lenders and professional schemes go as high as 5.5x or even 6x for qualifying borrowers, particularly in higher-earning professions.
+The starting point is your income multiple.
+Most high-street lenders will lend between 4 and 4.5 times your gross annual salary, so a £50,000 salary points to an opening range of £200,000 to £225,000.
+Some specialist lenders and professional schemes go further, to 5.5x or even 6x, for borrowers who qualify, often those in higher-earning professions.

 Income multiples and stress testing at a glance